tendai22/dpans94_ja/app.md

 First, ANS Forth systems can continue to be implemented on a greater range of hardware than could be  claimed by almost any other single language.
 Since only the Core word set is required, very limited  hardware will be able to accommodate an ANS Forth implementation.

 Second, a greater degree of portability of applications, and of programmers, is anticipated.
 The optional  word sets standardize various functions (e.g., floating point) that were widely implemented before, but not  with uniform definition names and methodologies, nor the same levels of completeness.
-With such words  now standardized in the optional word sets, communications between programmers – verbally, via magazine  or journal articles, etc. – will leap to a new level of facility, and the shareability of code and applications  should rise dramatically.
+With such words  now standardized in the optional word sets, communications between programmers - verbally, via magazine  or journal articles, etc. - will leap to a new level of facility, and the shareability of code and applications  should rise dramatically.

 Third, ANS Forth systems may be designed to offer the user the power to selectively, even dynamically,  include or exclude one or more of the optional word sets or portions thereof.
 Also, lower-priced products  may be offered for the user who needs the Core word set and not much more.
 Thus, virtually unlimited  flexibility will be available to the user.

 But these advantages have a price.
 The burden is on the user to decide what capabilities are desired, and to  select product offerings accordingly, especially when portability of applications is important.
 We do not  expect most implementors to attempt to provide all word sets, but rather to select those most valuable to  their intended markets.

 The basic requirement is that if the implementor claims to have a particular optional word set the entire  required portion of that word set must be available.
-If the implementor wishes to offer only part of an  optional word set, it is acceptable to say, for example, “This system offers portions of the [named] word  set”, particularly if the selected or excluded words are itemized clearly.
+If the implementor wishes to offer only part of an  optional word set, it is acceptable to say, for example, "This system offers portions of the [named] word  set", particularly if the selected or excluded words are itemized clearly.

 Each optional word set will probably appeal to a particular constituency.
 For example, scientists  performing complex mathematical analysis may place a higher value on the Floating-Point word set than  programmers developing simple embedded controllers.
 As in the case of the core extensions, we expect  implementors to offer those word sets they expect will be valued by their users.